tonytvo/blog-generator/content/blog/radical-candor-summary/index.md

     - saying no to your kids is a matter of setting expectations and standing your ground.
 Once your kids realize that "no" really means "no," you'll face less manipulative behavior.

 - **How To Say No To Your Friends**
+  - First, realize that you owe it to yourself to make time for your own responsibilities and interests.
+No one will respect your time more than you.
+So you must remain vigilant, reminding yourself that saying yes to one thing requires saying no to something else.
+Being a good friend doesn't obligate you to put your friends' priorities ahead of your own.
+  - Second, don't wait until you're frustrated with your friend to say no. Don't consent to request after request, becoming increasingly bitter and resentful that you're being taken for granted, and then proclaim "NO!" in a rage.
+  - Third, remind yourself that friend's dismay and anger upon hearing you say no isn't your problem.
+As long as you turn him or her down graciously, sincerely, and with respect, you've done your part.
+  - Fourth, start setting boundaries.
+If you have a friend who typically reacts poorly when you say no, take him or her aside and discuss the matter.
+Inform him or her of your feelings, limits, and personal convictions.
+Be honest with him or her.
+Explain how catering to others' needs before your own, particularly given your workload and personal responsibilities, is exhausting and upsetting to you.
+  - A true friend will understand your misgivings and respect your boundaries.
+  - Encourage your friends to come to you in the future when they need help.
+After all, helping friends strengthens the trust and rapport you share with them.
+It's deeply rewarding to help friends in their times of need.
+  - But make clear that you won't always be able to say yes.
+There will be times that you'll have to say no. But when you do so, it's always for good reasons - reasons you expect your friends to acknowledge and respect.

 - **How To Say No To Your Neighbors**
+  - you shouldn't feel guilty putting your priorities ahead of theirs.
+You're in charge of your time, energy, money and labor.
+It's important that you use these limited resources judiciously to care for yourself and those in your charge.
+You're the only one who can be relied upon to do it.

 - **How To Say No To Your Coworkers**
   - asking requestors to follow up at a later time is a greaty way to gauge the urgency of a coworker's request.
   - suggesting other coworkers who are more knowledgable and better qualified than you benefits you and the requestor.
 The requestor is given a more valuable resource to leverage while you're able to save time and resume your focus on your own work.